Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The basic construction method

-\paragraph{\bf Maintaining the exclusion property.} We prove by induction that the ---even stronger--- sibling property holds, as long as we are correctly evaluating the prescribed internal nodes following Huffman's rules.
+\paragraph{\bf Maintaining the exclusion property.} We prove by induction that the---even stronger---sibling property holds, as long as we are evaluating the prescribed internal nodes following Huffman's rules.
+Obviously, the property is not broken when assigning the weights at level 0.
 Assume that the sibling property holds up to level $\eta-1$.
-Throughout the algorithm, we maintain the property by making sure that the sum of the values of the two nodes with the smallest ranks at a level is larger than all the values of the nodes at this level.
-When we move a subtree from level $\eta-1$ one level up, the root of this subtree is the node with the largest rank at its level.
-The validity of the sibling property at the lowest $\eta-1$ levels implies that the children of the node with the largest rank at a level have the largest ranks among the nodes at their level.
-Hence, all the nodes of the moved subtrees at a certain level must have had the largest ranks among the nodes of their level.
-When such nodes are moved one level up their values are thus larger than those of the nodes at the lower levels, and the exclusion property is still maintained.
+Throughout the algorithm, we maintain the exclusion property by making sure that the sum of two nodes with the smallest value(s) at a level is larger than the values of the nodes at this level.
+When we move a subtree from level $\eta-1$ one level up, its root has the largest value at its level.
+The validity of the sibling property at the lowest $\eta-1$ levels implies that the children of a node with the largest value at a level have the largest value(s) among the nodes at their level.
+Hence, all the nodes moved up must have had the largest value(s) among the nodes of their level.
+After being moved one level up, the values of these nodes are thus larger than those of the nodes at the lower levels, and the exclusion property is still maintained.